Tushargupta9800/flutter_music_player/README.md

 # Feel Music(FM)

 A new Flutter application.<br/>
-This is my first Application in the category of Music and Audio<br/>
+This is my first Application in the category of Music and Audio.<br/>
-Building this Application eith the motive of learning flutter better<bt/>
+Building this Application with the motive of learning flutter better.<bt/>

 # Screenshots:-
 |Main Screen|Playing Songs|All Playlist|Edit Playlist songs|